sodrooome/maritest/docs/assertion.rst

 ===============

 Here are a collection of built-in assertion methods that have been provided by Maritest.
 The use of this assertion needs to be initiated from the Assert class instead.
-Basically, if the entire assertion or testing process against the HTTP target fails using the method below, it will raise an AssertionError.
+Basically, if the entire assertion or testing process against the HTTP target fails using the method below, it will raise an ``AssertionError``.

 Assert request is ok
 --------------------